Sumikko Gurashi: History and products

 San-X released the first Sumikko Gurashi products in September 2012, which included stationery and plush toys.
-A variety of merchandise followed, such as clothing, kitchenware and bags.
-The Sumikko Gurashi Collection is a series of plush items, consisting of palm sized plush dolls and plush dollhouses, furniture, outfits etc. in size for the dolls.
-As of 2018 it includes over 300 different items.
+A variety of merchandise followed, such as clothing, kitchenware, and bags.
+The Sumikko Gurashi Collection is a series of plush items, consisting of palm-sized plush dolls and plush dollhouses, furniture, outfits, etc. in size for the dolls.
+As of 2018, it includes over 300 different items.
 Sumikko merchandise has been released with different themes, like seasonal items, depicting Sumikko wearing hats and mufflers in the winter, or depicting them at a beach holding watermelons in the summer.
 Other themes show the Sumikko participating in various activities, like studying or sports, or in locations like a cafe or a dagashiya candy store.
-Some of the themes are reflected in short stories featured in books and magazines, on the San-X website, and in short promotional films with simple animation San-X publish on their YouTube channel.
+Some of the themes are reflected in short stories featured in books and magazines, on the San-X website, and in short promotional films with simple animation San-X published on their YouTube channel.
 As of 2019, San-X had a team of about 25 people working on Sumikko Gurashi product development.

-The first Sumikko Gurashi books were released in 2014, and as of 2018 over 30 different books have been released, including story books, fan books, activity books, and mooks with enclosed items.
-There have also been several Nintendo 3DS and Nintendo Switch games, and several mobile games, including Sumikko Gurashi—Our Puzzling Ways and SumiSumi.
-For the 5th anniversary in 2017, San-X released birthday themed merchandise and held different events around Japan, like pop-up cafes and exhibitions.
+As of 2023, 60 different design themes had been released.

+For the 5th anniversary in 2017, San-X released birthday-themed merchandise and held different events around Japan, like pop-up cafes and exhibitions.
 Also, a commemorative train decorated with Sumikko Gurashi characters ran on the Yamanote Line in July and August 2017.

-Sumikko Gurashi is also promoted in Taiwan, and is known as Jiǎoluò Xiǎohuǒbàn (角落小夥伴, lit.
+Sumikko Gurashi is also promoted in Taiwan and is known as Jiǎoluò Xiǎohuǒbàn (角落小夥伴, lit.
 "Little Corner Partners") or Jiǎoluò shēngwù (角落生物, lit.
 "Corner Creatures") in Chinese.
 In 2017, Sumikko Gurashi merchandise started selling in North American stores such as Books-a-Million and Barnes and Noble.

-According to San-X, in 2015 Sumikko Gurashi stood for 30% of sales of their original merchandise, or about 5 billion yen.
-As of 2019 sales of Sumikko products were worth about 20 billion yen a year.
-Eight million plush toys and 3 million books had been sold.
+According to San-X, in 2015, Sumikko Gurashi stood for 30% of sales of their original merchandise or about 5 billion yen.
+As of 2019, sales of Sumikko products were worth about 20 billion yen a year.
+Eight million plush toys had been sold.
 Sumikko Gurashi was ranked #10 in 2016, and #5 in 2018 on character popularity charts from Bandai, based on surveys of parents of children under 12 in Japan.
-In 2019 Sumikko Gurashi won the Grand Prize at the Japan Character Awards.
+In 2019, Sumikko Gurashi won the Grand Prize at the Japan Character Awards.

-For the 10th anniversary in 2022, San-x started the "Let's connect through Sumikko project" where the Sumikko characters, among other things, act as tourism ambassador for selected towns and areas in Japan.
+The number of supporting characters has grown, and as of 2022 there were 60 different Sumikko Gurashi related characters in total.
+For the 10th anniversary in 2022, San-x started the "Let's connect through Sumikko project" where the Sumikko characters, among other things, act as tourism ambassadors for selected towns and areas in Japan.

+Media

+Books

+The first Sumikko Gurashi books were published in 2014, and as of 2018 over 30 different books have been released, including story books, fanbooks, activity books, and mooks with enclosed items.
+As of 2019, three million books had been sold in total.